 Kids can benefit from joining a philosophical community as soon as they begin to question the world around them and their place in it.
 That’s what I suggest in my piece ‘Community Philosophy: Starting young’ (reproduced below), which was published on the (no longer active) The Philosophy Hub blog.

-The Philosophy Hub is a website that connects people everywhere to their local grassroots philosophy groups: social forums where people can share big ideas, reflect on their lives, develop themselves, and possibly even respond collectively to global challenges.
+While it lasted, The Philosophy Hub was a website that connected people everywhere to their local grassroots philosophy groups: social forums where people can share big ideas, reflect on their lives, develop themselves, and possibly even respond collectively to global challenges.

 Title image via Hotel de Ville

 The Philosophy Club runs co-curricular and extra-curricular workshops for children in Australia.